nickyliux/nl_rigging_tools/README.md

 ## Installation

-1. Download and extract to arbitary location
+1. Download and extract to your target location.
-2. Drag nl_rigging_tools_install.py onto Maya viewport
+2. Click to the shelf you want the tool icon to add.
-3. Go to your shelf and run "More > Add Icon to Current Shelf"
+3. Drag and drop "nl_rigging_tools_drag.py" into Maya.

 ## Reference